seeniforu/Useful_Repository/README.md

 * [Terms and Conditions](https://getterms.io/) Generator For Your Website.
 Free and Paid available.
 * [JSON Viewer](https://jsonhero.io/) - Clearly view a bunch of JSON file.
 * [Scribe](https://scribehow.com/) - Automatically generate step-by-step guides while you work.
+* [Heurio](https://www.heurio.co/) - UI/UX review for webpages - add comments share with anyone.
+* [Jam](https://jam.dev/s) - The fastest bug reporting tool.
+Cut your bug reporting time by 20x.
+* [Motion one](https://motion.dev/) - A new animation library, built on the Web Animations API for the smallest filesize and the fastest performance.
 * [Excel formula bot](https://excelformulabot.com/)
 * [Develop basic grammer skills](https://hemingwayapp.com/)
 * [Read premium articles with 12ft ladder](https://12ft.io/)
 * [We transfer](https://wetransfer.com/) - send upto 2GB of files online.
+* [Upward AI](https://www.upword.ai/) - Upword is a powerful AI-powered summarization tool that helps you learn 10x faster by capturing key ideas.
+* []

 ### Websites For Free PNG Images and Videos